Smelly Jelly - Deadly Effective

 purchase one or more of the different Smelly Jelly scents available in liquid or paste form.

-the sun and in a cool place, the fish attractant will last season after
+of the sun and in a cool place, the fish attractant will last season

 Don't do like I did and wait forever to pick up a few jars or bottles.
 See if this